wp-plugins/google-drive-embedder/readme.txt

 = 3.3 =

-Workaround for a Google change to iFrame permissions - PDF and other standalone docs now embed correctly again.
+Workaround for a Google change to iFrame permissions - PDF and other standalone docs now embed better.

 = 3.2 =